JoTimelord/PHYS_139_Final_Team_Project/README.md

 ## Contributions
 Will: Structured the final2.py file

-Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean
+Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean; Debugging

-Yuntong: Analysis Note (including part A)
+Yuntong: Analysis Note (including part A); n0 sampling; Debugging

+## Things to do

+1. Plot customization for part C

+2. Statistical analysis on how different initial values of n0 affect outputs

+3. Statistical analysis of n0 distribution

+4. Statistical analysis of lamda's distribution